Our Mission to Improve Mental Health at Sea

 We feel that it is only right to provide as much support as possible to improve seafarers’ mental health and well-being given the sacrifices that they make to keep our global economy running.
 Seafarers are essential key workers who often go underappreciated for their efforts, and it is important that we are there to lend help and support whenever it is needed most.

 Our chaplains and valued volunteers are always on hand to provide practical, emotional and spiritual guidance to support seafarers’ mental health and well-being.

 We deliver help and support on land and on-board ships as well as providing access to Wi-Fi services and SIM cards to help connect seafarers to their loved ones back home.
 We also provide a listening ear or can offer a prayer whenever seafarers need some support.

-The Mission to Seafarers’ port chaplains have been professionally trained in advanced mental health care and post-traumatic stress counselling by expert psychological trauma consultant Dr Marion Gibson of the International Critical Incident Stress Foundation USA.
+Our port-based chaplains are on hand and ready to support seafarers all over the world.
+Each has been professionally trained in advanced mental health care and post-traumatic stress counselling by the experienced and respected psychological trauma consultant Dr Marion Gibson of the International Critical Incident Stress Foundation USA.

 Any volunteers who liaise directly with seafarers are equally as well trained and equipped to provide the right kind of support to deal with the issues which are most commonly affecting those at sea.
 If you want to make a real difference, then you too can help us in our mission to improve mental health at sea.
 Find out how by visiting our volunteer opportunities page.